davidefiocco/streamlit-fastapi-model-serving/README.md

 ### Debugging

 To modify and debug the app, development in containers can be useful (and kind of fun)!
-That's is described for this project specifically in <https://davidefiocco.github.io/2020/07/17/debugging-containers-with-vs-code.html>.
+That's described for this project specifically in <https://davidefiocco.github.io/2020/07/17/debugging-containers-with-vs-code.html>.